Lindsay89/beautiful-react-ui/README.md

   </p>
 </div>

-As part of our commitment to support and provide the open source community.
+As part of our commitment to support and contribute to the open source community.

 ---